universal-ctags/ctags/docs/man/ctags-optlib.7.rst

 4. Define kinds

    Use ``--kinddef-<LANG>=letter,name,description`` option.
    Universal Ctags introduces this option.
-Exuberant-ctags doesn't have.
-In Exuberant-ctags, a kind is defined as a side effect of specifying ``--regex-<LANG>=`` option.
+Exuberant Ctags doesn't have.
+In Exuberant Ctags, a kind is defined as a side effect of specifying ``--regex-<LANG>=`` option.
 So user doesn't have a chance to recognize how important the definition of kind.